se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 1. **Steep Learning curve** - Angular requires you to learn many concepts, such as directives, modules, components, services, dependency injection, pipes, and most importantly TypeScript.
 The large number of new concepts can be confusing to newcomers.

 2. **Opinionated Framework** - Angular is opinionated about how you structure your code.
 This means it provides you with a set of tools to build your application.
 Angular expects you to use these tools as much as you can.
-While libraries like React allow you to integrate any third party library in your application.
+While libraries like React allow you to integrate any third party services in your application.

 You can refer to this [article](https://jsreport.io/why-is-react-more-popular-than-angular/) that points out the benefits other tools like React have over Angular.